Atlético Pantoja

-Club Atlético Pantoja is a professional football team based in Santo Domingo, Dominican Republic.
+Club Atlético Pantoja is one of two professional football teams based in Santo Domingo, Dominican Republic.
 Founded in 1999, the team is currently playing in the Liga Dominicana de Fútbol, the top division of Dominican football.
+Their crosstown counterparts and co-tenants at Estadio Olímpico Félix Sánchez are O&M FC.

 History

-Club Atlético Pantoja was born from the a group of mostly Argentinian immigrants, led by Eduardo Macchiavello.
-It started in 1999, when this group met to play football at the ROWE Laboratory, located in the popular neighborhood of Pantoja in the city of Santo Domingo.
+Club Atlético Pantoja was born from a group composed mostly of Argentinian immigrants, led by Eduardo Macchiavello.
+The club began playing amateur matches in 1999 at the ROWE Laboratory, located in the popular neighborhood of Pantoja in the city of Santo Domingo.

-This group became larger, adding Dominicans and other nationalities.
-In 2001 they were invited to play a veteran tournament organized by the Dominican Football Federation.
-This is how the Deportivo Pantoja Fútbol Club is born.
+In time, the group became larger by catering to local Dominicans and other nationalities.
+In 2001 they were invited to participate in a veteran tournament organized by the Dominican Football Federation, ultimately becoming the champions.

-This club became the champion of the tournament of veterans.
 The club went on to participate in the Third Dominican Division.

-Months later, again this team became champion in its first participation in an official competition.
-This championship allowed them to ascend to Second Division, which involved a greater challenge.
+Months later, the club became champion in its first participation in an official competition.
+This championship allowed them to ascend to the Second Division, which involved a greater challenge.

-The newly promoted Pantoja again became champion of the Second Division league, a team made up mostly by veterans.
-This team had achieved the feat of "champion" three consecutive times, managing to arrive to the maximum category of soccer of the Dominican Republic, the First Division.
+The newly promoted Club Atlético Pantoja again became champion of the Second Division league, a team made up mostly of veterans.
+This team had achieved the feat of "champion" three consecutive times, allowing them promotion to the maximum category of soccer in the Dominican Republic, Primera División de Republica Dominicana.
 This group would propose to reach another milestone, the title of First Division.
 From then a technical body was hired, in addition to adding young players as reinforcements.
 The fusion of youth and experience led the Club to reach the maximum laureate in Dominican football: the Primera División championship.

-The Club in a short time positioned itself as one of the most winning clubs of the Dominican Republic.
+The club in a short time positioned itself as one of the winningest clubs from the Dominican Republic.
+The club has taken place in the CONCACAF Champions Cup (Formerly CONCACAF Champions League) a total of two times as of the 2024 season.
 Atlético Pantoja became the first association football club from the Dominican Republic with 10,000 followers on Facebook, their most popular social media page.